ideAxel/ideAxel/README.md

-Hi, I'm Axel, here are some of my open source works :).
-Professional development can't be upload, but I hope you'll find useful code here!
+Hi, I work in quantitative finance, here are some of my open source works :).